AstikSharma/Keeper-App/README.md

 # Keeper App
  Keeper is a notes-keeping web application built using React.
-With Keeper, users can easily create, edit and delete notes, helping them organize their thoughts, ideas, tasks, and reminders efficiently.
+With Keeper, users can easily create and delete notes, helping them organize their thoughts, ideas, tasks, and reminders efficiently.
 The app provides a simple and intuitive user interface, allowing users to manage their notes seamlessly.
 Whether it's jotting down quick thoughts or maintaining structured lists, Keeper offers a convenient solution for staying organized and productive.

 ## Features

 - **Create Notes:** Easily create new notes with a title and content.
-- **Edit Notes:** Modify existing notes as needed.
 - **Delete Notes:** Remove notes that are no longer needed.
 - **Simple Interface:** Intuitive user interface for seamless note management.